adamocon/react-diffuse/README.md

 First, grab yourself a copy of the index.html and sketch.js files.
 Then, simply open the index.html file in the browser of your choice.

 ### How to use
 - Use the mouse to draw a pattern on the screen.
-The screen is fully tiled with the simulation grid, so you will see the drawing appear all over the window.
+The window is tiled with the simulation grid, so you will see the drawing appear multiple times.
 - Press space to start the simulation running!
 - While it is running, space is used to pause/play the simulation.
 - Extra seed can be drawn while the simulation is running, or paused.

 Some tips:
 - Zooming in can produce pleasing results, I like to move around in the range 100 to 500% on Chrome.
-- The tiling fills the browser window - refresh when you resize the window to update this.
 - Fullscreen is extra pretty.

 Enjoy! :)